Great-Sun-Group/credex-core/README.md

    - Go to your account dashboard and create and copy your API key

 7. JWT_SECRET: Create a strong, unique string to use as your JWT secret

-8. GIT_PERSONAL_ACCESS_TOKEN: Create a personal access token on GitHub with appropriate permissions

 ## Available Scripts